Sunday, February 25, 2024

 They went the MGM-esque route of having Bud and Lou provide comedy relief in a relatively straight musical, the result of which was this remake (with an updated WWII theme) of "Rio Rita," which had earlier been filmed by RKO in 1929 after a successful stage run.

-the 1929 movie was the first to feature the team of Bert Wheeler and Robert Woolsey, so maybe MGM thought if it worked for one wacky comedy, why not another?
+That 1929 movie was the first to feature the team of Bert Wheeler and Robert Woolsey, so maybe MGM thought if it worked for one wacky comedy team, why not another?

 In any event, although it's not really a bad movie, it just doesn't gel and is missing the fast-paced zip of the Universal movies and is not well-regarded by A & C fans or MGM musical fans!